AlessandroChecco/ModOp/README.md

 ```

 ## Chrome extension
-Alternatively, it is possible to install a Chrome extension by installing the foldeer [ModOp](ModOp) into Chrome extension manager.
+Alternatively, it is possible to install a Chrome extension by installing the folder [ModOp](ModOp) into Chrome extension manager.